All Episodes

 Why is the bump so small?

-I mean, it never it is.
+I mean, it never, it is, yeah, yeah, yeah.

 Diane Feinstein, this is from the San Francisco Chronicle.

-In a briefing for reporters, Feinstein called the decision by Obama to send armed commandos to bin Laden's compound, a gutsy call.
+In a briefing for reporters, Feinstein called the decision by Obama to send armed commandos to bin Laden's compound a gutsy call.

 Well, again, he had to.